1. Skip to content

 This browser does not support the video element.

-"Bringing the opposition into government, and particularly fronting Raila Odinga for the African Union [leadership] and pulling his party structure into the government, he [Ruto] was preparing himself for an alliance with Raila and perhaps what you may call a Western alliance as opposed to continued dependence on Mount Kenya," Martin Oloo said.
+"Bringing the opposition into government, and particularly fronting Raila Odinga for the African Union [leadership] and pulling his party structure into the government, he [Ruto] was preparing himself for an alliance with Raila and perhaps what you may call a Western alliance as opposed to continued dependence on Mount Kenya," said Oloo.
 This comes with considerable risk to Kenya's political stability, he added.

-"Drawing political guns at this stage when elections are three years away, without a credible elections body is politically sensitive and perhaps is naive, and is likely to push us to cliff politically."
+"Drawing political guns at this stage when elections are three years away, without a credible elections body, is politically sensitive and perhaps is naive, and is likely to push us to a cliff, politically."

 Not exactly unprecedented

-While the method to Gachagua's ouster may be unprecedented, Oloo points out that rifts between presidents and their deputies are "a permanent feature of our Kenyan politics."
+While the method to Gachagua's ouster may be unprecedented, Oloo pointed out that rifts between presidents and their deputies are "a permanent feature of our Kenyan politics."

 "President Daniel arap Moi survived with more than three deputies.
 He had Mwai Kibaki, then Josephat Karanja, then George Saitoti," he said.
 Mwai Kibaki also had three deputy presidents during his term from 2002 to 2013.